 Forms of mergers and acquisitions

-Before or during the orientation phase, it is important to think about how to merge, acquire or be acquired in the best way possible.
-What forms of mergers and acquisitions can we distinguish and what are the various consequences?
-Some of the most commonly used forms are explained below.
+Before or during the orientation phase, it is important to consider the best way to merge, acquire or be acquired.
+What types of mergers and acquisitions should we distinguish and what are the various consequences?
+Some of the most commonly used types are explained below.

 Sale of shares

-A large part of all companies have transferred their activities in a private limited company or a public limited company.
-One of the advantages of transferring the business to a private or public limited company is that, through the sale of the shares, the legal and economic ownership of the business (read: company) is transferred.
-The most basic form is when the seller who holds 100 percent of the shares negotiates with a (prospective) buyer and that a purchase agreement is concluded in which the shares are sold to the new owner.
-A purchase agreement involving shares is often referred to as an SPA (Share Purchase Agreement).
+A large proportion of all companies have incorporated their activities in a private limited company (Besloten Vennootschap, B.V.) or public limited company (Naamloze Vennootschap, N.V.).
+One of the advantages of incorporating the company in a B.V. or N.V. is that, through the sale of the shares, the legal and economic ownership of the company (i.e. the partnership) is transferred.
+The simplest form is when the seller, who holds 100 per cent of the shares, negotiates with a (potential) buyer and a purchase agreement is concluded whereby the shares are sold to the new owner.
+A share purchase agreement is often referred to as an SPA (Share Purchase Agreement).

 What exactly does an SPA (Share Purchase Agreement) entail?

-This agreement not only specifies the purchase price and transfer date, but also crucial elements such as guarantees from the seller, indemnities, payment structures, agreements regarding personnel, and any non-competition clauses.
-The SPA thus forms the legal basis for the transaction and regulates the rights and obligations of both parties before, during, and after the acquisition.
+This agreement not only specifies the purchase price and transfer date, but also crucial elements such as guarantees from the seller, indemnities, payment structures, agreements about personnel and any non-competition clauses.
+The SPA thus forms the legal basis of the transaction and regulates the rights and obligations of both parties before, during and after the acquisition.

-An alternative to the sale of shares is the transaction of assets.
+An alternative to the sale of shares is the asset transaction.
 In an asset transaction, the shares of the company are not sold.
-Instead, “only” certain goods or activities are sold.
-The purchase agreement, which provides a description of the goods sold, is often a more extensive document, because it specifies exactly what is being sold and what rights and obligations are or are not attached to it.
-This purchase agreement will describe which goods and/or activities are the subject of the sale.
-Examples include machinery, the customer database, orders, stock, etc., but also, for example, members of staff.
-This transfer may cause the company to cease to exist, with its activities merging into the company of the party that purchased these goods and activities.
-With regard to the staff members included in the transfer, they will have a new employer.
-Only the assets are acquired by another legal entity, which will also become the new employer.
-The request for advice, therefore, must pay a great deal of attention to the consequences for the employees.
-Note that such a transfer often also affects employees who are not acquired by the purchasing party.
+“Only” certain goods or activities are sold.
+The purchase agreement, which describes the goods being sold, is often a more extensive document because it describes exactly what is being sold and which rights and obligations are or are not attached to it.
+This purchase agreement will describe which goods and/or activities are being sold.
+These could include, for example, the machinery, the customer base, the orders, the stock, etc., but also, for example, the staff members.
+It may be that, as a result of this transfer, the company ceases to exist and the activities are incorporated into the company of the party that has purchased these goods and activities.
+The staff members who are transferred will have a new employer.
+Only the assets will be taken over by another legal entity, which will also become the new employer.
+The request for advice will therefore have to pay close attention to the consequences for staff.
+Please note that such a transfer often also has consequences for employees who are not taken over by the purchasing party.

 Due diligence

 When considering a merger or acquisition, always remember to conduct a thorough due diligence investigation.
-This involves not only examining the books, but also looking at the legal, financial, tax, and commercial aspects of the company or companies involved.
-This will give you the most complete picture possible of what you are buying or with whom you will be working.
-A due diligence investigation also helps you minimize the risks involved in mergers and acquisitions.
+This is not just an audit of the books, but also looks at the legal, financial, tax and commercial aspects of the company or companies involved.
+This will give you as complete a picture as possible of what you are buying or with whom you are going to collaborate.
+A due diligence investigation also helps you to minimise the risks involved in mergers and acquisitions.
 Due diligence is essential for the buyer.
 Based on the results of the investigation, the purchase price or enterprise value may be reconsidered and additional guarantees or specific indemnities may be included in the purchase agreement.
 This gives the buyer more certainty about what they are buying.
-And, not unimportantly, this is also to the seller’s advantage because it reduces the likelihood of subsequent discussions between the parties about parts of the transaction.
+And, not unimportantly, this is also to the seller’s advantage because it reduces the likelihood of disputes between the parties about parts of the transaction afterwards.

 Still in the exploratory phase?